 - Sufficient consumer demand for products and services that are respectful to people and the environment.

 These two things go hand-in-hand, but for reasons described in The Corporation, the consumer demand aspect is essential.
-(Someday, I’ll tell you the story of how Henry Ford was blocked from doing good things because of the structure of the Ford Motor Company.)
 Right now, consumer demand is patchy: it has brought about significant improvements in several areas, but some (consumers and companies) are still in the dark ages.

 A shift in consumer demand requires that we take the time to educate ourselves and to be more conscious (and conscientious) about our choices.
 That is Ethical Consumerism.